Legal Technology and Services for New Law Firms

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

-Now that you’ve nailed down your business vision let’s turn to the legal technology you’ll need to run a successful practice.
+Now that you’ve nailed down your business vision, let’s turn to the legal technology tools you’ll need to run a successful practice.

-First, a warning: Lawyers often skip over the steps before this chapter because they’re excited to research shiny new tools.
+First, a warning: lawyers often skip the steps before this chapter because they’re excited about researching shiny new tools.

 But if you’re in the other camp—where technology scares you, and you don’t know where to start—we’ve got you covered, too.

 First, let’s go over the kinds of technology you might use in your firm: